raghvendra5688/Drug-Repurposing/README.md

 An installation guide ("installation_guide.txt") is included in this repository which should complete all system requirements.

-This package contains seven individual machine learning models.
+This package contains eight individual machine learning models.
 The four traditional machine learning models are as follows:

 a) GLM - `scripts/supervised_glm_on_ls_protein_compound.py`
 b) Random Forests - `scripts/supervised_rf_on_ls_protein_compound.py`